hannah-eichelsdoerfer/hannah-eichelsdoerfer/README.md

 I'm Hannah, a **full-stack** developer.
 <br>
 <br>
-Currently working for a startup in Germany and teaching at Le Wagon Berlin.
+Currently working for a startup in Germany and teaching at Le Wagon.
 Constantly expanding my skills through diving deeper into the different languages and working on my own projects ([Portfolio](https://www.hannaheich.com))
 <br>
 <br>